Events Documents Sims Links Shop People About Us

 Brown Sticker Bids - what are they?

-Jan Martel provides the following explanation:
+Jan Martel provides the following explanation of BS Conventions in general:

 In response to several requests for clarification of the meaning of "Brown Sticker Bid," we are providing this "plain English" explanation.
 Please understand that this definition in no way supersedes the official definitions in the WBF Systems Policyand Guide to Completion/Convention Booklet.
 It is simply intended to make it easier for you to determine if a bid is in fact a Brown Sticker bid.